Shopify/polaris/src/components/Badge/README.md

 - Using established color patterns so that merchants can quickly identify their status or importance level
 - Being clearly labeled with short, scannable text
-- Being positioned to clearly identify the object they’re informing or labelling (example: an order)
+- Being positioned to clearly identify the object they’re informing or labelling (e.g. an order)

 ---